luq10/webpack-config/README.md

 1. check your IP (On Ubuntu `ip route get 8.8.8.8 | awk '{print $NF; exit}'` `),
-1. run `npm start`
+1. run `yarn start`
 1. send someone in your LAN, url to `YOUR_IP:3000`

 ## Run server and open in default browser

-Just run `npm start -- --open`
+Just run `yarn start -- --open`

 # Build

-To build production version just run `npm run build`, after that, in `/dist` directory you have prod version.
+To build production version just run `yarn run build`, after that, in `/dist` directory you have prod version.

 **Watch out!**